SAMazumder/SAMazumder/README.md

 Former mathematician (?).
-B.Sc., M.Sc.
+B.Sc.
+Math., M.Sc.
 Applied Math. from Toronto Metropolitan University (formerly Ryerson University) with a focus on Coherent Risk Measures and their assymptotic properties.

 My math interests lie in Functional Analysis, Probability and Stochastic Processes.